Privacy Notice - Shell Group Employee, Contractor and Dependents’ Personal information

 In the case of individual contractors, the company within the Shell Group that has contracted your services solely or jointly with its affiliates within the Shell group of companies and your external contracting/employing company/agency.

-Who will we share the personal data with?
+Who will we share the personal information with?

 - Other companies within the Shell group of companies, including to those which may be located outside of the United States of America;